algolia/jekyll-algolia/docs-src/src/how-it-works.md

 ## Pushing data

 The plugin tries to be smart by using as less operations as possible, to be mindful of your Algolia quota.
-Whenever you run `jekyll algolia`, only records that changed since your last push will be updated.
+Whenever you run `jekyll algolia`, records that changed since your last push will be updated.

 This is made possible because each record is attributed a unique `objectID`, computed as a hash of the actual content of the record.
 Whenever the content of the record changes, its `objectID` will change as well.
-This allows us to compare what is current available in your index and what is about to be pushed, to only update what actually changed.
+This allows us to compare what is available in your index and what is about to be pushed, to update what actually changed.

 Previous outdated records will be deleted, and new updated records will be added instead.
-All those operations are grouped into a batch call, making sure that the changes are done atomically: your index will never be in an inconsistent state where records are only partially updated.
+All those operations are grouped into a batch call, making sure that the changes are done atomically: your index will never be in an inconsistent state where records are partially updated.

 [1]: https://www.algolia.com/doc/guides/ranking/distinct/?language=ruby#distinct-to-index-large-records